apache/ozone/hadoop-hdds/docs/content/interface/Tenant.md

 This operation requires Ozone cluster administrator privilege.

 Creating a tenant creates a volume of the exact same name.
 Volume name restrictions apply.

-If the OzoneManagers are running in HA, append `--om-service-id=` accordingly to the commands.

 ```shell
 ozone tenant create <TENANT_NAME>